-abberior offers a variety of excellent fluorescent dyes with properties optimized for the labeling of biomolecules, for spectroscopic studies and for optical microscopy, particularly super-resolution microscopy and optical nanoscopy.
+abberior offers a variety of excellent fluorescent dyes with properties optimized for labeling biomolecules, spectroscopic studies, and optical microscopy, particularly super-resolution microscopy, and optical nanoscopy.

 for the easy and proper application of our labels

 All abberior products are shipped at room temperature.
 For the period of shipment, even for several days, refrigeration of our products is not necessary.

 Keep at 4 °C only for short-term storage.
 For long-term storage, we recommend a temperature of -20 °C to -80 °C.